damilare-olaleye/damilare-olaleye-week1/Training/week1_workspace/scrum.md

         - The product owner facilitates discussion about the most important product backlog items and how they relate to the product goal
         - The developers plan work that is necessary to accomplish each user story
     - No more than 8 hours
+2. Daily Standup Meeting (Daily Scrum)
+    - Occurs every day, usually at the start of the working day
+    - Progress towards the Sprint goal and completion of the Sprint backlog is inspected
+    - 15 minutes are allocated (no more than 15 minutes)
+    - Each team member answers
+        1. What did you do yesterday?
+        2. What will you do today?
+        3. Are there any impediments/blockers?
+3. Sprint Review Meeting
+    - Happens at the end of the Sprint
+    - Inspect the outcome of the Sprint
+    - Determine future adaptations to be made to the product
+    - Present results of work to stakeholders
+    - Progress towares the product goal is discussed
+    - This is not the time to make critiques/cirticize what was done
+4. Sprint Retrospective
+    - Occurs after the Sprint review meeting
+    - The purpose is to see how to improve for the next Sprint
+    - Identify the most useful changes to improve effectiveness